zilliztech/zdoc/docs/tutorials/migrations/migrate-between-clusters.md

 <Admonition type="info" icon="📘" title="Notes">

-Ensure your payment method is set up to access this feature.
+- Ensure your payment method is set up to access this feature.

+- You can make use of the migration between clusters to change the CU settings for your data.

 </Admonition>